ryanwang522/linked-list-sorting/README.md

 This repoistory is for the follow-up questions implementation of quiz1@sysprog-2020.

 ## Usage
-Currently, there are three implementations:
+Currently, there are four implementations:

 0: Original version in the quiz.

 1: Circular-doubly linked-list implemtation.

 2: Refector by utilizing the concept within Linux kernel `list.h`.

+3: XOR linked-list implemtation.

 For execution, you can pass the implementation number which you want to run as the second command line argument, e.g.